Abstract nouns in English: Usage, examples and exercises

 Abstract nouns cannot be perceived through these five senses.

-About compatibility with other types of nouns
+Regarding compatibility with other types of nouns

 Abstract nouns can only be common nouns and uncountable nouns.